Vincinator/xlane-lkm/docs/consensus/error_codes.md

 ## Why

-The error table shows an overview of all asguard errors.
+The error table shows an overview of all asgard errors.
-Errors thrown by the implemented version of asguard must be linkable to the theoretical world.
+Errors thrown by the implemented version of asgard must be linkable to the theoretical world.
 By providing these error codes, we can discuss how errors should be handled in the theoretical world,